Lærdal Municipality: Lærdalselvi river

 The River Lærdalselvi was traditionally one of the most exclusive salmon and sea trout rivers in Norway.
-Known by the Norwegian King Harald V as his second Queen, the river has established Lærdal as one of the meccas of salmon and sea trout fly fishing, among others for the unusual fact that the river offers daylight fishing and dry fly fishing for sea trout.
+Known by the Norwegian King Harald V as his second Queen, the river has established Lærdal Municipality as one of the meccas of salmon and sea trout fly fishing, among others for the unusual fact that the river offers daylight fishing and dry fly fishing for sea trout.
 The salmon population was drastically depleted after an infestation with the salmon parasite Gyrodactylus salaris in the fall of 1996.
 After several treatments with aluminium sulfate, there are still problems with the parasite.
 In fall 2007, a smolt was again found infected by the parasite, and new treatments started in late March 2008.
 Because of this parasite, the river was closed to angling for the 2008 season.

 The river has formed a large delta at Lærdalsøyri, where huge amounts of silt and sand have been deposited by the river.
-Although the area has been spoiled by some unfortunate landfills it is still a sight worth seeing.
+Although the area has been modified by some man-made landfills, it is still a sight worth seeing.

 Economy

-Lærdal has long traditions in farming, with the lower region of the valley being great for vegetable crops.
+Lærdal Municipality has long traditions in farming, with the lower region of the valley being great for vegetable crops.
 Because of its dry climate it was one of the first places in Norway to begin the use of artificial irrigation.
 Despite having an inland climate, the water in the fjord keeps the winters from getting too cold.

 The local Western Norway Regional Health Authority hospital provides medical care for Lærdal itself and seven of the surrounding municipalities.
-The hospital, together with Opplysningen 1881 (directory assistance company), Østfold Energiproduksjon A/S and Norsk Hydro Aluminium Production Facilities in Årdal, are the major employers in Lærdal.
+The hospital, together with Opplysningen 1881 (directory assistance company), Østfold Energiproduksjon A/S and Norsk Hydro Aluminium Production Facilities in Årdal Municipality, are the major employers in Lærdal Municipality.
 The local government and health authority is trying to close this hospital due to cost cutting, which may have negative effects on the area.